mbannour/MongoScala3Codec/README.md

 ## Troubleshooting & Limitations

+⚠️ **Sealed classes are not supported** - Use Scala 3 Enumerations instead.
+Sealed traits and sealed classes cannot be automatically derived.
+For ADT-like structures, use Scala 3 `enum` types with `EnumValueCodecProvider`.

 ⚠️ **Polymorphic sealed traits as fields** (e.g., `status: PaymentStatus`) are not supported yet.
 Use concrete types in fields, or wrappers that you register explicitly.

 ⚠️ **Case objects in sealed hierarchies** are not fully supported.
 Prefer parameterless case classes.